woodruffr4/Bukkit-Plugins/README.md

 # Plugins
-Plugins that I have created using the Bukkit API.
+Plugins that I have created for Minecraft using the Bukkit API